 Medical errors are the third leading cause of death in the United States, with 10% of all deaths blamed on preventable medical errors according to a 2016 analysis.
 Claims for medical malpractice apply to all types of doctors and specialists, as well as to nurses, physician assistants, hospitals, surgical centers, dentists, chiropractors, optometrists, pharmacists, and other health care professionals.
-There are many elements as to what constitutes a viable claim, which is why it is crucial for victims and their loved ones to reach out to a knowledgeable team of Tampa medical malpractice lawyers.
+There are many elements as to what constitutes a viable claim, which is why it is crucial for victims and their loved ones to reach out to a knowledgeable law firm and schedule a consultation with an experienced Tampa medical malpractice attorney.

 - Misdiagnosis of a serious medical condition (heart attacks, blood clot, tumors)